kongware/ftor/README.md

 The next sections are going to cover the different type families like primitves, exponential (functional) types, product types and sum types.

+Domain specific issues:

+* having the right type doesn't mean to automatically have the right implementation
+* note the primitive type gap
+* use of bounded polymorphism without prototypes
+* don't be afraid of rest parameters
+* but avoid optional one

 ### 1.3.1.
 Functional types

 ...